What Does an Arizona Teacher’s Employment Contract Include? | Teachers Contracts

 What Services Are You Going to Provide?

-You want to make sure you know the school’s policy on how they prefer students to be disciplined.
-Among other things, that’s just one that I’ve seen come up often.
-And then also, there’s language in there normally that you must adhere to by all the regulations of the state board of education.
+There’s also language that you must adhere to all the State Board of Education regulations.
 Again, it’s slim.
-But normally, it’s just how you’re paid, what you’re paid, how you cannot get out of it, how the school district can get out of it, and how long you’re contracted for.
+But usually, it’s just how and what they pay you, how you cannot get out of it, how the school district can get out of it, and how long they contract you for.

 How Long Are Teacher Contracts in Arizona?

 Usually, teachers’ contracts come up for renewal and normally start within February of the next school year.
-So, you’ll be offered a new contract, or they’ll renew your old one.
+So, you’ll receive a new contract offer, or they’ll renew your old one.
 And like I said, that usually starts in February.
-But if they decide not to renew it, you end your contract at the end of May, and then you guys go your separate ways.
+But if they decide not to continue it, you end your contract at the end of May.
+You guys go your separate ways.
 You also can not renew it, which is the best way for an educator to end their employment with the school district.

 Contract Termination for Teacher